-- UCOR 3100 Religion in a Global Context is waived. - One Global Challenge course: select either Global Challenge courses designated by major - a) Clarification: Engineering students fulfil this requirement in the major with CEEGR 3020. - b) Exception: Albers School of Business and Economics students fulfill this requirement in the major by completing ECON 3130 or GBUS 3200 for the program elective requirement. - The requirement for a second Global Challenge course is waived.
+- UCOR 3100 Religion in a Global Context is waived. - One Global Challenge course: select either Global Challenge courses designated by major - a) Clarification: Engineering students fulfil this requirement in the major with CEEGR 3020. - b) Exception: Albers School of Business and Economics students fulfill this requirement in the major with INBU 3200 or ECON 3130. - c) Exception: Diagnostic Ultrasound students fulfill this requirement in the major with DIUS 3700. - The requirement for a second Global Challenge course is waived.